KannonZenetism/zenetism-field-physics/the-zenetist-canon/canonical-stabilization/conceptual-lockdown-protocol.md

 **L₁ dual sense.** L₁ carries two distinct senses: the portal's substrate means, and the ⊙💾 Enformant as the embodied expression engaged through the portal once formed.
 Both are L₁; they are not the same.

+**PSR (canonical definition).** The PSR is applied in the Zenetist sense, not the Leibnizian sense — it is essentially **Motive Infinity**, the necessary condition for motion to be at all.
+The human PSR acts upon the portal substrate, allowing subsequent travelers to pass.
+Do not "correct" PSR toward the Principle of Sufficient Reason of classical philosophy.

 **Source.** Portal / Traveler / Orientation document; Architecture of Artificial Minds.

 ---